 2023 Staff Poets

 Victoria Chang’s forthcoming book of poems, With My Back to the World will be published in 2024 by Farrar, Straus & Giroux.
 Her latest book of poetry is The Trees Witness Everything (Copper Canyon Press, 2022).
 Her nonfiction book, Dear Memory (Milkweed Editions), was published in 2021.
-OBIT (Copper Canyon Press, 2020), her prior book of poems was named a New York Times Notable Book, a Time Must-Read Book, and received the Los Angeles Times Book Prize, the Anisfield-Wolf Book Award in Poetry, and the PEN/Voelcker Award.
-It was also longlisted for a National Book Award and named a finalist for the National Book Critics Circle Award and the Griffin International Poetry Prize.
-She has received a Guggenheim Fellowship, and lives in Los Angeles and is the Acting Program Chair and faculty member within Antioch’s low-residency MFA Program.
-She is also the Poetry Editor for the New York Times Magazine.
+OBIT (Copper Canyon Press, 2020), her prior book of poems received the Los Angeles Times Book Prize, the Anisfield-Wolf Book Award in Poetry, and the PEN/Voelcker Award.
+It was also a finalist for the Griffin International Prize and the National Book Critics Circle Award, as well as longlisted for the National Book Award.
+She has received a Guggenheim Fellowship and the Chowdhury International Prize in Literature.
+She is the Bourne Chair in Poetry at Georgia Tech and Director of Poetry@Tech.

 Photo credit: Jay L. Clendenin / Los Angeles Times